JYU-IBA/jabs/README.md

  - Point-by-point and layered sample models
  - Roughness (gamma distribution)
  - Arbitrary geometry, detector and sample tilt can be expressed in arbitrary spherical coordinates
- - Linear detector calibration and constant detector energy resolution
+ - Non-linear detector calibration (polynomial of arbitrary degree) and constant detector energy resolution or timing resolution (for ToF detectors)
+ - Different calibrations are possible for different elements (Z-specific calibration).
  - Multilayer foil in front of detector
  - Reading of experimental data
  - Fitting to experimental spectrum (multidimensional non-linear least squares fitting)